Guests with Disabilities

 HARVARD COLLEGE STUDENTS

-Requests made Prior to and on April 21st – Graduating Seniors should contact University Disability Services (UDS) with details of their potential ticket needs as soon as possible.
-Please share how many tickets you are looking to exchange and what your guest’s needs are.
-Undergraduates may contact UDS at email@example.com.
-Please include: Your Name, Your Undergraduate House, # of Tickets requested and what your guest's needs are.
-After receiving confirmation from UDS, your accessible tickets will be available for pick up along with your remaining general seating tickets at the Senior Desk in May.
+Graduating Seniors should contact University Disability Resources (UDR) with details of their potential ticket needs as soon as possible.
+If you are a Harvard College senior with friends or family who will need a ticket in the accessible seating section for the Morning Exercises, please visit here.
+After receiving confirmation from UDR, your accessible tickets will be available for pick up along with your remaining general seating tickets at the Senior Desk in May.

-Requests made April 22nd and Later – If you have not contacted University Disability Services in advance of the date above, then you may exchange for accessible seating tickets in person at the Senior Desk.
-The Senior Desk is managed by the Harvard Alumni Association and will be open weekdays starting Monday May 8th through Wednesday May 24th 11am - 3pm.
+If you have not contacted University Disability Resources in advance of the date above, then you may exchange for accessible seating tickets in person at the Senior Desk.
+The Senior Desk is managed by the Harvard Alumni Association.
 The Senior Desk is located at 124 Mount Auburn Street, 6th Floor, Cambridge, MA.
 Harvard will make every effort to accommodate parents and guests without accessible seating tickets on Commencement Day, however accessible seating is limited and advanced planning is strongly encouraged.

 For more information on the Senior Desk - please visit: http://alumni.harvard.edu/college/undergraduates/graduation-information